ylando2/TinyOs-coroutine-framework/README.md

 Miscellaneous technical issues:
 ---------------------------------
-You cannot send a message with odd number of bytes.
+We cannot send a message with odd number of bytes.
 If there is a bug try adding a `char dummy` to the message struct.
 The type size in nesc and java are different so double in nesc is float in java.